NeowayLabs/logger/README.md

 This package can help you add some log to your application.
-We have four different levels of log, **Debug**, **Info**, **Warn** and **Error**, by default Debug will be *discarded*, Info and Warn will be redirect to *Stdout* and Error will be redirect to *Stderr*. **Note** Error Level will always be redirect to Stderr, and you can disable that.
+We have four different levels of log, **Debug**, **Info**, **Warn** and **Error**, by default Debug will be *discarded*, Info and Warn will be redirect to *Stdout* and Error will be redirect to *Stderr*. **Note** Error Level will always be redirect to Stderr, and you cannot disable that.

 This module have a default logger instance with empty Namespace to make easy you use it without any additional line, like we show below
 ```
 package main